 - Registered office

-- Company secretary.
+- Company Secretary.

-Filing Annual Accounts:
+Filing Annual Accounts

 Like filing the annual Confirmation Sheet, directors also need to file annual accounts with Companies House to report the firm’s trading status and financial activities.
 The first accounts should be filed 21 months after the company’s formation.
-In contrast, the subsequent filling should be done nine months after the end of the accounting period.
+In contrast, the subsequent filling should be done nine months after the end of the accounting period.Â

-Filing Company Tax Returns:
+Filing Company Tax Returns

 Another significant duty of directors is to file company tax returns with HMRC.
-It is used to calculate and report how much corporations tax a firm owes.
-It must be done 12 months after the end of the firm’s financial year for the corporation tax.
-Directors need to ensure that the corporation tax firm owed should be paid no later than 9 months or one day after the end of the corporation tax accounting period.
+It calculates and reports how much corporate tax a firm owes.
+It must be done 12 months after the firm’s financial year’s end for the corporation tax.
+Directors need to ensure that the corporation tax owed is paid no later than 9 months or one day after the corporation tax accounting period ends.Â

-Reporting Company Changes:
+Reporting Company Changes

 - Change of registered office address